stacks-network/stacks-core/docs/bitcoin-signet.md

 # signet_challenge = "51"
 ```

+Signet defaults to Stacks chain ID `0x80000001` (`2147483649`), distinct from
+mainnet (`0x00000001`) and testnet/regtest (`0x80000000`).
+Nodes advertise this ID
+in `/v2/info` as `network_id` and reject transactions and P2P messages for other
+IDs.
+Independent deployments should override `[burnchain].chain_id` with their
+own agreed ID; the Bitcoin signet challenge does not assign a Stacks chain ID.

+Configure signers with `network = "signet"` to use the same default.
+If the node
+uses a custom chain ID, set the signer's `chain_id` to that value too.
+Wallets,
+transaction builders, and PoX signing tools must use the deployment's chain ID,
+including when signing PoX authorizations; selecting an ordinary testnet client
+alone is insufficient.

+Signet retains testnet's Stacks address prefixes, transaction version, peer
+protocol version, genesis data, and boot contracts.
+No new genesis package is
+required.
+Launch with fresh chainstate when changing the chain ID; existing
+pre-default signet deployments can explicitly retain `chain_id = 0x80000000` in
+both node and signer configurations.

 `magic_bytes` sets Stacks' **two-byte burn-operation prefix**, default `S2`.
 All participants in a Stacks network must use the same prefix.
 Bitcoin's separate
 four-byte P2P magic is derived from the signet challenge.
 Signet addresses use